Wang Wanming: Trial, imprisonment, and execution

 Following Wang's confession, authorities made a statistic of all the crimes that had occurred in Shaanxi from 1992 to 1998, concluding that from the 60 rapes and 21 murders, Wang was responsible for 52 of the rapes and 20 of the murders.
 Zhang and Song were charged with the remaining crimes, and were judged separately from one another.

 Wang was subsequently tried, convicted and sentenced to death for all the aforementioned crimes, with his execution taking place on an unspecified date the following year.
 On the day of his execution, a crowd of approximately 10,000 to 20,000 gathered outside the execution site, whereupon some of the victims' family members attempted to bypass the guards and beat Wang to death.
-When they were prevented from doing so, they instead starting throwing bricks.
+When they were prevented from doing so, they instead started throwing bricks.
 Regardless of this, the proceedings continued and Wang was shot without any further incidents.
 Following the execution, some of the victims' family members thanked the investigators who had solved the case, and even sent gifts to the members of the security organs for their efforts.